 Skip to main content

-CDR vaults can be gated behind Story Protocol license tokens, so that only license holders can decrypt the vault’s contents.
-This is not a built-in CDR SDK feature — it’s an on-chain access control pattern built on top of CDR’s condition system.
+CDR vaults can be gated behind Story Protocol license tokens so that only license holders can decrypt the vault contents.
+In the current Aeneid release, this is a manual integration: you encode the CDR condition data yourself and mint Story license tokens separately.

 Prerequisites